Security Deposit Rules in Qatar

 • Do not pay a deposit without a receipt.
 You need proof of payment.

 • Do not skip the move-in inspection.
-Documenting the condition protects you later.
+Documenting the condition protects you when you leave.

 • Do not accept vague deductions.
 The landlord must explain exactly what is being deducted and why.